Flag officer: United States

+At about the same time, the US Coast Guard was also developing new flags for their Admirals.
+The USCG had expanded greatly during World War II and was in the post-war was allowed a full admiral for its commandant.
+Before the war there are no reliable records as to whether the few Rear Admirals the USCG had were allowed flag officer flags or not.
+In 1945 the Coast Guard took the flags of the US Navy's admirals and added a white version of their official seal over crossed anchors.

+In 1947, the US Air Force changed from the flags of the Army Air Force to the white on blue flags that they still use today and the first officer to get one was Harry "Hap" Arnold who was the General of the Air Force a five-star general.

+In 1979, the US Coast Guard created a flag for the Commandant and the Vice Commandant that were similar to the Chief of Naval Operations and Vice Chief of Naval Operations.
+And then in 1985, both the Navy and the USCG changed Rear Admiral Lower Half to one star to match the O-7 Brigadier General ranks of the other services.
+In 2016, the USCG made the first Vice Commandant full admiral and thus a four-star Vice Commandant flag.

 The term "flag officer" is still in use today, explicitly defined as an officer of the U.S. Navy or Coast Guard serving in or having the grade of admiral, vice admiral, rear admiral, or rear admiral (lower half), equivalent to general officers of an army.

 In the United States Army, Air Force, and Marine Corps, the term "flag officer" generally is applied to all general officers authorized to fly their own command flags—i.e., brigadier general, or pay grade O-7, and above.
 As a matter of law, Title 10 of the United States Code makes a distinction between general officers and flag officers (general officer for the Army, Marine Corps, and Air Force; flag officer for the Navy and Coast Guard).
 Non-naval officers usually fly their flags from their headquarters, vessels, or vehicles, typically only for the most senior officer present.

 In the United States all flag and general officers must be nominated by the President and confirmed by the Senate.
 Each subsequent promotion requires renomination and re-approval.
 For the Navy, each flag officer assignment is usually limited to a maximum of two years, followed by either reassignment, reassignment and promotion, or retirement.